Sutton Coldfield: Arrival of the railways

 For the majority of the 19th century, people travelled between Birmingham and Sutton Coldfield by horse-drawn carriage, a journey that took around 80 minutes.
 Birmingham received its first railway in 1837 with a terminus at Vauxhall station, now Duddeston railway station.
-In 1859, an Act was passed for the construction of a railway line connecting Birmingham to Sutton Coldfield via Erdington.
+In 1859, an act of Parliament was passed for the construction of a railway line connecting Birmingham to Sutton Coldfield via Erdington.
 Construction commenced in 1860 on the line which passed through Vauxhall station, although by this time it was being used only as a goods station.
 The line opened on 2 June 1862 with Sutton Coldfield railway station being the terminus.
-An Act of Parliament for the continuation of the railway to Lichfield was passed on 23 June 1874, with construction starting in October 1881 and services beginning in 1884.
+An act of Parliament for the continuation of the railway to Lichfield was passed on 23 June 1874, with construction starting in October 1881 and services beginning in 1884.
 The line was extended to Lichfield Trent Valley railway station on 28 November 1888.

 A proposed second railway line by the Wolverhampton, Walsall and Midland Junction Railway Company through Sutton Coldfield was met with opposition from residents who were concerned about the route cutting through Sutton Park.
 A meeting objecting to the proposal was held on 15 April 1872, however, construction was authorised on 6 August in the same year.
 The WWMJR company merged with Midland Railway in 1874 and construction commenced soon after.
 To calm objections from residents, Midland Railway promised cheap local coal and paid £6,500 for a 2 mi stretch through Sutton Park.
 Services on the line began on 1 July 1879, with trains stopping at Penns (Walmley), Sutton Coldfield Town, and Sutton Park in the town, as well as at Streetly, Aldridge, and Walsall.
 Ultimately, the line connected the Midland Railway's Wolverhampton and Walsall Railway line to their Birmingham to Derby line.